Employment Separation Certificates for employers

 For more information, or for help with completing your registration, please call us on 131 158.

-If you cannot use Centrelink Business Online Services, you can download, print and fill out the Employment Separation Certificate form and hand it back to the employee or fax it to us on 132 115.
+If you cannot use Business Hub or Centrelink Business Online Services, you can download, print and fill out the Employment Separation Certificate form.
+You can then hand it back to the employee, or fax it to us on 132 115.

 You can also provide the information on your business letterhead.
 You, or a pay officer you have authorised, should sign the certificate and keep a copy for your own records.